 Taking on a counter-offensive mindset forces him, at least partially, into the prey role and advances you to prey turned predator.

-Isn't that what we're doing with a gun?
+Isn't that what we're doing with the gun?

 We can breakdown "what you do" into 3 phases.

-To give yourself the highest likelihood of winning, all three phases must subject your attacker(s) to counter-offensive pressure.
+To give yourself the highest likelihood of winning, all three phases must subject your attacker(s) to Counter-Offensive Pressure (COP).
 And that requires movement.